BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/README.md

 <pre>                     Instance 1                                                Instance 2   </pre>

 #### What should it do?
-The robot would drive past the green obstacle by going to the left side of its current straightforward section, and go back to the middle zone of its current straightforward section.
+The robot would drive past the green obstacle by going to the left side of its current straightforward section, then go back to the middle zone of its current straightforward section.
 When the orange line is detected after the above action was done, do Subprogram 2.1.
 ### 1.6.
 #### When would it happen?
-When the robot is in the middle part of the driving lane and the red obstacle is in either near T-intersections of the straightforward sections.
+When the robot is on the middle part of the driving lane and the red obstacle is on either near T-intersections of the straightforward sections.

 <img src="https://github.com/BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/assets/141935021/bc903e83-d6fd-4d49-a097-d0721a0ec9e9" width="420" height="680" />